Abahope/Asynchronize-Django/README.md

 * For Sync, Gunicorn was used to spin up 1 Sync worker (https://docs.gunicorn.org/en/stable/design.html).
 * For Async, Gunicorn was used to spin up 1 Uvicorn worker (https://www.uvicorn.org/deployment/)
+* For Async Unlimited, Gunicorn was used to spin up 1 Uvicorn worker (https://www.uvicorn.org/deployment/), but postgres was set up to allow 1000 simultaneous connections (more than default 100).

 ### Adding Latency